Ethylene signaling pathway: Origin and evolution

-Ethylene receptors are functionally similar to bacterial two-component system which has two activation sites named response regulator and histidine kinase.
-The cytoplasmic carboxy-terminal part of ethylene receptor is similar in amino acid sequence to these response regulator and histidine kinase in bacteria; although the N-terminal region is altogether different.
-Such genetic and protein relationships indicate that receptors and bacterial two-component receptors as well as phytochromes and cytokinin receptors in plants evolved from and were acquired by plants from a cyanobacterium that gave rise to plastids, the power organelles in plants and protists.
+Ethylene gasoreceptors are functionally similar to bacterial two-component system which has two activation sites named response regulator and histidine kinase.
+The cytoplasmic carboxy-terminal part of ethylene gasoreceptor is similar in amino acid sequence to these response regulator and histidine kinase in bacteria; although the N-terminal region is altogether different.
+Such genetic and protein relationships indicate that gasoreceptors and bacterial two-component gasoreceptors as well as phytochromes and cytokinin gasoreceptors in plants evolved from and were acquired by plants from a cyanobacterium that gave rise to plastids, the power organelles in plants and protists.

-Phylogenetic analysis also shows the common origin of the ethylene receptor in plants and ethylene-binding domain in cyanobacteria.
+Phylogenetic analysis also shows the common origin of the ethylene gasoreceptor in plants and ethylene-binding domain in cyanobacteria.
 In 2016, Randy F. Lacey and Brad M. Binder at the University of Tennessee discovered that a cyanobacterium, Synechocystis sp.
-PCC 6803 response to ethylene signal and has a functional ethylene receptor, which they named Synechocystis Ethylene Response1 (SynEtr1).
-They further showed that SynEtr1 acts similar to plant ethylene receptor in binding ethylene, indicating the origin of ethylene receptor from Synechocystis-related cyanobacterium.
+PCC 6803 response to ethylene signal and has a functional ethylene gasoreceptor, which they named Synechocystis Ethylene Response1 (SynEtr1).
+They further showed that SynEtr1 acts similar to plant ethylene gasoreceptor in binding ethylene, indicating the origin of ethylene gasoreceptor from Synechocystis-related cyanobacterium.
 The functional difference however is that kinase activity is not compulsory for ethylene binding in plants, but is the key role of SynEtr1.

 Signal transduction

-Two proteins are crucial for interacting ethylene with the receptors, namely constitutive triple response 1 (CTR1) and ethylene insensitive 2 (EIN2).
+Two proteins are crucial for interacting ethylene with the gasoreceptors, namely constitutive triple response 1 (CTR1) and ethylene insensitive 2 (EIN2).
 CTR1 is a serine/threonine protein kinase that functions as a negative regulator of ethylene signalling.
 It is a member of the signaling protein mitogen-activated protein kinase (MAPK) kinase kinase.
 EIN2 is required for ethylene signalling and is part of the NRAMP (natural resistance-associated macrophage protein) family of metal transporters; it comprises a large, N-terminal portion containing multiple transmembrane domains (EIN2-N) in the ER membrane and a cytosolic C-terminal portion (EIN2-C).
 Other proteins such as reversion to ethylene sensitivity 1 (RTE1), cytochrome b5 and tetratricopeptide repeat protein 1 (TRP1) also play important roles in ethylene signaling.
 RTE1 is a highly conserved proteins in plants and protists but absent in fungi and prokaryotes.
 TRP1 is genetically related to transmembrane and coiled-coil protein 1 (TCC1) in animals that is involved F actin function and competes with Raf-1 for Ras binding.

-Unlike in most signal transductions where the ligands activate their receptors to relay their signals, ethylene acts as the suppressor of its receptor, and the receptor being the negative regulator in ethylene responses.
-Ethylene receptor is active in the absence of ethylene.
-Without ethylene, the receptor binds to CTR1 at its C-terminal kinase domain.
+Unlike in most signal transductions where the ligands activate their gasoreceptors to relay their signals, ethylene acts as the suppressor of its gasoreceptor, and the gasoreceptor being the negative regulator in ethylene responses.
+Ethylene gasoreceptor is active in the absence of ethylene.
+Without ethylene, the gasoreceptor binds to CTR1 at its C-terminal kinase domain.
 The kinase activity of CTR1 becomes activated and phosphorylates the neighbouring EIN2.
 As long as EIN2 remains highly phosphorylated, it remains inactive and there never is an ethylene signal relay.
-In ETR1, the receptor histidine kinase is required for binding with EIN2.
+In ETR1, the gasoreceptor histidine kinase is required for binding with EIN2.
 RTE1 can bind to and activate ETR1 independent of CTR1.
 There is evidence that cytochrome b5 aids or acts similar to RTE1.